Ahmed Mohamed Jasir: Political activity

 Ahmed Jasir joined Osman Saleh Sabbe's politically active group, when he was about 16 years old, according to Mohamed Ramadan in.
 In 1958 he soon became Sabbe's key trusted 'handwriters' of secret revolutionary documents.
-Ahmed Jasir was involved in contributing to one of the most important Eritrean legal document that was translated from Arabic to English by Sabbe Ibrahim in late 1950s as described by Dihishi describes in.
+Ahmed Jasir was involved in contributing to one of the most important Eritrean legal document that was translated from Arabic to English by Sabbe Ibrahim in the late 1950s as described by Dihishi describes in.
 The legal document was handed over to Sheikh Ibrahim al-Mukhtar, who sought consultation from the Dean of the Faculty of Law at Cairo University, Al-Arabi, who is the father of Nabil Al Arabi, who served as secretary of the Arab League.
 In November 1957, the Eritrean leaders launched a written complaint to the United Nations and sent delegated Omar Qhadi (a prominent supporter of Eritrean independence from Ethiopia) and Weldeab Weldemariam (a prominent supporter of Eritrea’s union with Ethiopia).
-The purpose of the mission was to file a formal complaint against Ethiopia for violation United Nations resolution resolutions regarding the federal ruling in Eritrea.
+The purpose of the mission was to file a formal complaint against Ethiopia for the violation of United Nations resolutions regarding the federal ruling in Eritrea.
 They returned to Eritrea without success and Qhadi was arrested and put in prison after returning to Eritrea.

 Many media outlets published in 1950s affirm that Sheikh Ibrahim al-Mukhtar (The Grand Mufti of Eritrea) continued to actively support all causes for Eritrean independence and raised his concerns in international forums.
 After the imprisonment of the Eritrean lawyer Qhadi, the Mufti had made contacts with key Eritrean political figures at the time and agreed to send a delegation of three people abroad, namely Sheikh Ibrahim Sultan, president of the Islamic League, Mr Idris Mohamed Adam, Speaker of Parliament, and Mr. Mohamed Omar Akito, a member of parliament who apologized for special circumstance.